AGH University of Kraków: Campus

-The AGH UST Campus is located in the centre of Krakow.
-All teaching facilities, seats of faculties, administration, and student organisations, as well as the largest in Poland AGH UST Student Campus, together with student clubs and sports and recreation facilities constitute a compact 40-hectare hub.
+The AGH University Campus is located in the centre of Krakow.
+All teaching facilities, seats of faculties, administration, and student organisations, as well as the largest in Poland AGH University Student Campus, together with student clubs and sports and recreation facilities constitute a compact 40-hectare hub.

 The Main Building (A-0) was erected between 1923 and 1935.
 The winning building design was presented at a competition organised in 1913 and won by an architect from Krakow – Sławomir Odrzywolski.
 After the First World War, the project served as a starting point, and Wacław Krzyżanowski was asked to cooperate thereon; he designed the façade and the interior of the building.
 The monumental edifice serves as a perfect example of academic classicism in Poland, in style during the 1920s.
 Currently, the building houses the university's central authorities and administration, the Faculty of Geology, Geophysics, and Environmental Protection, and the Geological Museum.

 With the development of the university after the war, the campus began to grow.
-A prospective construction plan of the AGH UST, aimed at expanding its premises, was initiated by Professor Walery Goetel and continued throughout the following decades.
+A prospective construction plan of the AGH University, aimed at expanding its premises, was initiated by Professor Walery Goetel and continued throughout the following decades.

 In 1964, construction of the student campus began.
 To date, it remains the largest academic settlement of this kind in Poland.
 Its designer was Professor Tomasz Mańkowski.
 Until the end of 1979, 21 student dormitories were erected.

 The beginning of the 21st century marks an intense expansion of the entire campus.
 More than a dozen modern buildings were constructed, and the numerous existing ones have been extended or modernised.